techtyt/AsapADB/README.md

 - You can check the code if you want to

 # System requirments
--Windows 10 build 10763/above or any Windows 11 version
+- Windows 10 build 10763/above or any Windows 11 version
--If you are from the distinct future, maybe Windows 12/13/14 is supported -Internet connection
+- If you are from the distinct future, maybe Windows 12/13/14 is supported
+- Internet connection

 # Tutorial
    1. connect to the internet